 Market expectations survey

-The results of the survey suggest that market agents’ short-term inflation expectations have declined since the August survey but that their long-term expectations are broadly unchanged.
-According to the median response, survey participants expect annual inflation to average 2.2% in Q4/2015, 2.6%% in Q1/2016, and 2.9% in Q2/2016.
-This is about 0.7-1.1 percentage points lower than they expected in August.
-The survey also indicates that respondents expect inflation to measure 3.8% in one year.
-This is 0.1 percentage point less than in August.
-The survey findings indicate, however, that respondents project twelve-month inflation at 4% in two years, or 0.5 percentage points more than in August.
-Expectations concerning average inflation over the next five years were unchanged at 3.5% between surveys, whereas expectations about average inflation over the next ten years have declined by 0.2 percentage points, to just under 3.3%.
-Moreover, the survey indicates that respondents expect the EURISK exchange rate to be 138 in one year’s time, which means that they expect the króna to be about 5% stronger than in the last survey.
+The results of the survey indicate that market agents expect inflation to be lower in the next few months than in the last survey, which was carried out in May.
+According to the median response, survey participants expect twelve-month inflation to average 1.1% in Q3/2016, 1.6% in Q4/2016, and 2% in Q1/2017.
+This is about 1 percentage point lower than they expected in early May.
+The survey also suggests that respondents expect inflation to measure 2.3% in one year, which is 0.7 percentage points lower than in the last survey, and 3% in two years, which is 0.5 percentage points lower than in the last survey.
+Respondents expect inflation to average 3% over the next five years, a decline of just over 0.3 percentage points from the May survey.
+Expectations concerning average inflation over the next ten years fell as well, by 0.5 percentage points between surveys, to 3%.
+Moreover, the survey indicates that respondents expect the EURISK exchange rate to be 125 in one year’s time, which means that they expect the króna to be 4.8% stronger than in the last survey.

-See the market expectations survey here: Market expectations survey Q4/2015
+See the market expectations survey here: Market expectations survey, Q3/2016

 Further information on the market expectations survey can be found here: Market expectations survey